Syte1/DeskBuddy/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+The contents in this folder is used by Belal Kourkmas, Christie Tsang, and Stan Hung to create a browser based web application to remind users to take a break during their busy work schedule.
+In order to create this web application, we used HTML, CSS, Javascript, jQuery, Bootstrap, and Firestore.
-This is Belal Kourkmas, Christie Tsang, and Stan Hung, and we are excited about this project.
+An API from Google, and Firebase was used for implementing specific functionalities in our project.
+All photos used in our project were downloaded from a free stock photo website at: https://unsplash.com.

 ## Technologies
 Technologies used for this project: